When is Soccer Aid 2018 on TV? Who's in the teams? Everything you need to know about ITV's charity football match

 With the football season drawing to a close – and many of the leagues already settled – fans will be eagerly counting down the days until the start of the World Cup on 14th June.

 But before that, there’s another international football extravaganza to look forward to: Soccer Aid, one of the biggest fundraising events in sport.

-The event, which has run every second year since 2006, sees an England team take on the Rest of the World, with both squads comprised of a mixture of celebrities and footballing greats all in the name of charity.
+The biennial match, which has run since 2006, sees an England team take on the Rest of the World, with both squads comprised of a mixture of celebrities and footballing and sporting greats, all in the name of charity.

 Here’s everything you need to know about the 2018 edition…